 Belladonna is the third and final installment in the Animerama series (adult-themed films) conceptualized by Osamu Tezuka, but due to his early abandonment of the project, it was sought through (in 1973) by Eiichi Yamamoto and produced by Mushi Production.
 Adapted loosely from the non-fictional musings in La Sorcière by Jules Michelet, Belladonna follows the vicious downfall of a young girl named Jeanne, and thus, her metamorphosis.
 Even though Belladonna takes influence from Michelet’s book, it is not a literal re-telling.
 The novelty of Michelet’s work, however, should be noted.
 La Sorciere attempted to trace the rebellions against feudalism and Medieval practices that subjugated women and peasants.
 Riddled with folklore, fairy tales, and religious theory, the book opened a new sympathetic vision towards the oppressed, and what eventually manifested into “witchcraft”.
 Belladonna is a tale about oppression, but also about revolution.
 What starts off as a fatalistic chain of events steeped in sexual violence and tradition, morphs into a darkly, disturbing tale of empowerment (featuring Satan symbolized as an ever-growing penis, lots and lots of other phallic imagery, and intense psychedelics visuals).

 The aesthetical direction in Belladonna is unlike anything I’ve ever seen.
 Sequences of stylistically-independent paintings that are tied by motion.
 Styles include Klimt-influenced artworks where the female body is the everlasting focus.
 The only place where precision in detail matters is on Jeanne, and partly her husband and abusers.
-Following in the symbolist tradition, many displayed elements of Decadence.
+Following in the symbolist tradition, many embodied the elements of Decadence.
 These paintings were full of lurid, exploitative objects that were flourishing with mystical context.
-Decadent art called for transgression and taboo, through dreamlike visual poetics.
+Decadent art called for transgression and taboo and expressed them through dreamlike visual poetics.
 Belladonna adapts this with acuity.
-Abstract, expressionistic paintings also take a hold here.
+Abstract, expressionistic paintings also take hold here.
 The use of placement, distance, object and how they come alive, both with color and shape all reveal this.
 There are scenes that are built entirely on geometric progression.
 The painting starts at one point, transforming into a set of shapes that blooms into the eventual scenery.
 Kaleidoscopic backgrounds and mural-stoned-faces swell up the screen, while continuous mutations and distortions keep the atmosphere full of psychedelic vigor.
 It’s like a never-ending party in the 60s.
 The art-style is intensely experimental and frequently disorienting.
-The styles and influences here are endless: Watercolor paintings, ink-stencil portraits, sketchbook graphics, bubbly cartoons, and the list goes on – of all the various art-styles contained in this film.
+The styles and influences here are endless: watercolor paintings, ink-stencil portraits, sketchbook graphics, bubbly cartoons, and the list goes on – of all the various art-styles contained in this film.
 Even though the film ranges in the kind of techniques it employs – many of them being direct contrasts to one another – it never hiccups, not even once.
 The continual change in style becomes equally as important for the story.
-It’s a story with centuries of sociopolitical turmoil; unveiled through centuries of art evolution on canvas.
-And the best part is that it’s always fluid and flowing.
+It’s a story with centuries of sociopolitical turmoil, unveiled through centuries of art evolution on canvas.
+And the best part is that it’s always fluid and always flowing.

-Consequently, the art is demanding, bold, highly erotic, often-etched-imminently, and absolutely unforgiving.
+Consequently, Belladonna's art is demanding, bold, highly erotic, often-etched-imminently, and absolutely unforgiving.
 The shots move ever-so emphatically; scenes feel as if being drawn out right then and there.
 The horror here transposes itself not just as a genre, but a state, an endless feeling that seduces the senses while suffocating the mind.
 There are scenes comprised of simple shapes, lines intersecting, and splashes of unending red and black that are more horrific than most horror films attempting to be anything more than a gore-fest nowadays.
 The film functions in directional panning waves that slide from painting to painting, with minimal movement and sparse dialogue.
 One of the most laudable aspects was the use of motion.
-Films, at a very fundamental level, need to master the skill of motion; To be able to capture the mobility of ideas in a visual format.
+Films, at a very fundamental level, need to master the skill of motion; to be able to capture the mobility of ideas in a visual format.
 In the same way that sometimes silence speaks louder than sound, stasis expresses visual ideas more potently than systematic movement.
-It’s animation revised; unbridled by traditional sequential movement, materialized through motion on canvas.
+It’s animation revised: unbridled by traditional sequential movement, materialized through motion on canvas.
 Stasis then becomes as important as motion.
 Belladonna proves this with its delicate and deliberate staging and execution.